satinstitch/teensummeradventure/Adventures.md

 #Reading

-Re-read one of your favourite books.
-What was it, and is it just as good as you remember it?
+Read a book (fiction or non-fiction) written by an immigrant or is about the immigration/refugee experience.

 Read a book by an indigenous author.
 What was it?

-Read a book of poetry.
+Read a book of poetry translated from another language.

-Read a graphic novel.
+Read a graphic novel featuring a female lead.
+What was it?

-Read a play, and then choose a scene to read out loud with friends playing different parts.
-What play did you choose?

-Read a book about a historical figure.
-What was the book called?
+Read a non-fiction book about technology.
+What was it?

 Read a book about an endangered species or ecosystem.
 What was it called?

-Read a book about survival under challenging conditions.
-What was the title?
+Read a book written by a Canadian published more than fifty years ago.
+What was it?

 Read a book a librarian recommended to you.
 Which book was it?

 Read a book which encourages you to be an activist.
 What was the book called?

 Listen to an audiobook.

-Read a whole series from beginning to end (at least 3 books in the series)

-Read a non-fiction book.
+What was it?

 Read a book from beginning to end within 24 hours (minimum 150 pages).

-Read a banned book.
+Read a banned or frequently challenged book.
+Waht was it?
+Submit a brief review to library-teens@surrey.ca

-**Read a book featuring diverse characters (people of colour, LGBTQ, etc.), then give the title of the book and brief review.**
+Read a book featuring diverse characters (people of colour, LGBTQ, etc.), then give the title of the book and submit a brief review to library-teens@surrey.ca.

-Read a book in a genre you generally don't like.
-What was the title and author?

 #In the Community

 *From Last Year*

 Volunteer in the community.
-Tell us where:
+Tell us where.

-Make a donation to a charity, like the Food Bank.

-Go swimming.

 Leave a postcard or other object with a note on a bench.

-Visit one of the outdoor festivals or events in Surrey.

-Visit a museum or art gallery.
-Tell us where you went.

-Attend a live performance (theatre, concert, other).
-What did you see?

-Go to a beach.
-Which beach did you go to?

-Build a fort.
-Take a picture and send it to us.

-Go on a walking tour.
-What tour did you go on?

 Surrey Youth Sustainability Squad:

-Invasive species removal parties!
+Attend an invasive species removal parties!
 Hazelnut Community Park, 5-7 PM on the following dates: June 16th, July 4th, August 18th

 Historic Stewart Farm:

-Dominion Day Festival: Saturday, July 1st & Sunday July 2nd, 11 AM-3PM
-A City signature special event celebrating Canada's 150th birthday the old-fashioned way.
+Visit the farm during the Dominion Day Festival: Saturday, July 1st & Sunday July 2nd, 11 AM-3PM A City signature special event celebrating Canada's 150th birthday the old-fashioned way.
 Food trucks, live performances, re-enactors, face painting, heritage demos, and more!

-Amazing Farm Scavenger Hunt, Sat.
+Take part in the Amazing Farm Scavenger Hunt, Sat.
 Augst 12th, 11 AM-3 PM A 10-station challenge competition with prizes!
 Challenges include old-fashioned laundry, scavenger hunt in the orchard, guessing vintage kitchen gadgets' functions, and floating a mini-boat!

 Surrey Museum:

-Free teen scavenger hunt, end of June to beginning of September.
+Complete the free teen scavenger hunt, end of June to beginning of September.
 Pick up a hunt to complete at the front desk!
 Features Canada 150 Exhibit clues.

-**Visit a new beach**

-Try a new restaurant

-Do a good deed.
-What was it?

-Try a new sport.
-What was it and would you do it again?

-Any events that you participated in, organized by City of Surrey

-Visit a local store you've never been to before.
+Go to the Surrey Arts Centre/Gallery and see the exhibits or attend a free youth art program.
+Take a picture of your favourite piece of artwork or a piece of artwork you created there.

-**Go to two of these free public festivals: Surrey Pride, Surrey Canada Day, Holi Colour Festival, Surrey Fusion Festival, Surrey Fest Downtown, White Rock Sea Festival, etc. **
+Go to one of these free public festivals: Surrey Pride, Surrey Canada Day, Holi Colour Festival, Surrey Fusion Festival, Surrey Fest Downtown, White Rock Sea Festival, etc.

 Find and collect a seashell or a rock that you think is beautiful or unique.
 Take a picture of it and #SLTeenSummer

-**Visit a Little Free Library and either donate a book to it or take one.**
+Visit a Little Free Library and either donate a book to it or take one.Take a pic of the Little Free Library and #SLTeenSummer.

-Go swimming in a lake in BC

-Find a tree and record any changes in it everyday day for a week
+Find a tree and record any changes in it everyday day for a week.
+Take a picture(s) of it and #SLTeenSummer.

-Borrow a bird or plant identification guide from the library and go for a nature walk and see if you can identify anything!
+Borrow a bird or plant identification guide from the library and go for a nature walk and see if you can identify any plants or birds!
 What did you identify?